 At every touchpoint of your CMH trip, enhanced cleaning measures are in place

-Enhanced cleaning will occur during your trip, and before/after the next tour of guests arrive
+Enhanced cleaning with hospital-grade cleaners will occur during your trip, and before/after the next tour of guests arrive

 What if someone gets sick?

 A team of medical advisors has helped us create a detailed plan to follow should someone at the lodge display symptoms of COVID-19.

 All staff and guests will perform a daily self-health check in their rooms before exiting each morning, using a checklist provided.
 Anyone who notices they are displaying COVID-19 symptoms must stay in their room, and alert staff via a dedicated email and/or door signage provided.
 CMH Lodge Management will then work with the individual(s) and our medical advisors to determine next steps.
 Anyone from the individual’s immediate travel cohort, or who has had close contact* with them, will be required to stay in their room(s) until next steps are determined.

 If testing is required, the individual(s) displaying symptoms will be flown via helicopter to a staging area, and then driven to a medical facility for testing.
 The individual(s) will be required to isolate in a nearby hotel while awaiting test results.
 Back at the lodge, anyone from their immediate travel cohort, or who has had close contact* with them, will be required to isolate in their rooms until test results are returned.
 The hiking program will continue for everyone outside their travel cohort.

 * "Close contact" is (but not limited to) anyone who has spent time within 2 metres of a probable COVID-19 case for more than 15 minutes in an enclosed space, not wearing a medical mask.